huzaifah-cyber/threat-hunt-northpeak-descent/README.md

 2. **Correlate living-off-the-land pivot and persistence indicators as a chain:** `/dev/tcp` reachability probes, netexec-class tool installs, Run-key registry writes, and PowerShell parented by Explorer.EXE rather than by system automation each look benign alone.
 Together, in sequence, they describe a pivot-to-persistence path worth alerting on as a set.

-3. **Don't trust network telemetry alone to prove C2 visibility, and check the security stack itself:** Correlate process command-line references to outbound domains against what DeviceNetworkEvents actually captured; a beacon domain appearing only in process telemetry is a gap, not a clean result.
-Pair this with routine verification that security tooling hasn't been tampered with and that no unexpected binaries were dropped, since an intrusion that avoids both can otherwise run for hours unnoticed.
+3. **Don't trust network telemetry alone to prove C2 visibility, and check the security stack itself.**